pharo-contributions/pharo-talents/README.md

 Talents enables adding and removing behavior and state to objects, without modifying the classes.

+This is an implementation of the idea presented in the work of [Ressia et al. "Talents: an environment for dynamically composing units of reuse"](http://scg.unibe.ch/archive/papers/Ress12eTalentsSPE.pdf).

 ## Install Talents

 Talents is developed using the new Traits implementation of Pharo8.
 Install with: